Goldendoodle

 How do I find a reputable Goldendoodle breeder in Texas?

 Look for breeders who raise puppies in a home environment with early socialization, offer a written health guarantee, and are willing to answer questions and do a video call.
 Avoid breeders with no waitlist or who pressure you for a deposit before answering your questions.
-Pick Me Pets lists vetted Texas Goldendoodle breeders.
+Every Pick Me Pets listing includes a live video call with the breeder, so you can judge them yourself.

 What should I look for when choosing a Goldendoodle breeder?